RINIYAProject/.github/profile/README.md

     <a href="https://www.riniya.uk"><img src="https://img.shields.io/badge/Website-181717?&style=flat-square&logo=Slashdot&logoColor=white" alt="Website" /></a>
 </p>

-Hello, welcome to the RiniyaProject organization!
+Hello, welcome to the RiniyaProject!
 This organization is for RINIYA.
-What is RNIYA?
+What is RINIYA?
-Well, RINIYA is a bot for the furry and open-source community.
+RINIYA is a bot for the furry and open-source community.
 This bot contains many commands and features that can help communities build their own server.

-#### The main feature are:
-1. Verification system
-2. Role self-management with selection menus.
-3. Fursona system
-4. Level and Economy
-5. Moderation system
-6. System for linking Minecraft servers and receiving information from them.
-7. Anti raid system
-8. Blacklist & Blocklist system
-9. Alert when a user is flagged

-#### Why the project is still unfinished?
+#### Why is the project still unfinished?
 The project is still in progress, so I feel free to allow anyone to make pull requests if necessary.
-This is an open-source project and help is always welcome ;)
+It's an open-source project and help is always welcome ;)

 #### Is this project free?
 Yes, this project is free to use, but you can't use it for commercial purposes.
-If you want a bot for commercial use, you can contact me and I'll be happy to estimate you a price.
+If you want a bot for commercial use, you can contact me and I'll be happy to give you a quote.
 But RINIYA remains free and open-source.

 #### Tools & languages used in the projects: